Arun-Dhanasekaran-03/Crime_Incident_Analysis/README.md

 ## Key Outcomes:
 - Districts 3, 2, and 5 were identified as most vulnerable to crimes.
-- Crimes occurred most frequently during the evening shift.
+- Crimes occurred more frequently during the evening shift.
 - "Other(Non-Specific)", "Gun", and "Knife" were the top three crime methods recorded.

 ## Visuals: